 If I file an extension to complete my tax return after the IRS deadline, are there any mistakes I should avoid that involve stock compensation income?

-The deadline for filing federal tax returns with the IRS for the 2021 tax year is April 18, 2022 (April 19 for taxpayers in Maine and Massachusetts).
+The deadline for filing federal tax returns with the IRS for the 2022 tax year is April 18, 2023.
 If you cannot file by the due date, you must obtain an official six-month extension of your filing period, though you must still pay any tax you owe by the deadline.
 You owe income tax with your tax return if your payroll withholding and any estimated tax payments during the tax year did not cover the total amount of your tax.

 Filing An Extension